AW-2021/CAOProject/README.md

 # CAO Project
 ### A 4th semester project in computer science's for our Computer Architecture &amp; Organization course, which is made using the esp32-CAM.
-## Project Decsription
+## Project Description
-A home security system with face recognition using the attached camera, as well as an automatic door locking mechanism.
+A home security system which takes pictures using the attached camera, as soon as the connected PIR motion sensor detects motion nearby.
+The taken pictures are mailed to the recipients and they are alerted of the motion.